CodingWithRand/CAMT-SE/README.md

 ### Lab 08 Form Validation
 Comparing the differences between the native form validation built-in in the browser and customize form validation with JavaScript.

+### Lab 09 UI Interaction
+Modified the website to look more interesting with transition and animation.
+And utilizing ARIA, and dataset attribute in JavaScript for those behaviors.